nimitha-n-data/restaurant-data-analysis/README.md

-# Restaurant Data Analysis using Python
+# 🍽️ Restaurant Data Analysis using Python

-## About the Project
+## 📌 About the Project

+This project was completed as part of my Data Analysis internship at Cognifyz IT Solutions Pvt.
+Ltd.

-This project focuses on analyzing a restaurant dataset using Python and Pandas to identify patterns and generate meaningful insights.
+The project focuses on analyzing a restaurant dataset using Python and data analysis libraries to identify patterns, trends and meaningful insights.

-## Technologies Used
+## 🛠️ Technologies Used

 - Python
 - Pandas